cataseven/Statistics-Graph-Chart-Card/README.md

 ```

 Thresholds are sorted by value automatically.
 The color of the lowest threshold applies to everything below it.

+Each `value` and `color` also accepts an entity reference — `sensor.x` (state) or `sensor.x.attribute` (attribute, nested paths supported) — so thresholds can track live entities and update as those change.

 Setting `color: threshold`, `state_color: threshold`, `icon_color: threshold`, or `point_colors: threshold` on the entity makes those elements also reflect the threshold color.